 By Geoffrey Mosoku

-Kenya: An event management firm that was contracted to fundraise for the first Devolution Conference that was held in Kwale last year is crying foul due to unpaid dues.
+NAIROBI: An event management firm that was contracted to fund-raise for the first Devolution Conference held in Kwale last year claims it has not been paid for services rendered.

-Moneva Consulting is yet to recover over Sh3 million that it was to be paid for the conference that took place at the Leisure Lodge Hotel, even as the second conference kicks off Tuesday in Kisumu.
+The management of Moneva Consulting Company claims it is yet to recover over Sh3 million that was to be paid for the conference that took place at the Leisure Lodge Hotel (who were also custodians of the money raised), even as the second conference winds up in Kisumu today.

 Diabetes: Insulin now an essential drugListing NCDs is a relief to Kenyans like 65-year-old Kahuho Mathai from Nyeri County, who was diagnosed with type 2 diabetes and high blood pressure.

 Isaac Mwaura: DP position is reserved for Mount Kenya

 - Shock as man found with Ak-47 rifle during security check at guest house

 - Atwoli pressures Mudavadi to declare source of Karen home construction funds

 - Western legislators criticise ANC leader for working with DP